The Blob (Pacific Ocean): Ecosystem disruption

 Sea surface temperature anomalies are a physical indicator which adversely affect the zooplankton (mainly copepods) in the northeast Pacific Ocean and specifically in the Coastal Upwelling Domain.
 Warm waters are much less nutrient-rich than the cold upwelling waters which were normal until recently off the Pacific coast.
 This resulted in reduced phytoplankton productivity with knock-on effects on the zooplankton which fed on it and the higher levels of the food chain.
 Species lower in the food web that prefer colder waters, which tend to be fattier, were replaced by warmer water species of lower nutritional value.
+For example, between 2012 and 2021, humpback whale populations were estimated to have declined by roughly one quarter.
+As prey availability decreased, whales increasingly moved towards coastal regions in search of food.

 The Northwest Fisheries Science Center in Seattle predicted reduced catches of coho and Chinook salmon, a major contributing factor being the raised temperatures of seawater in the Blob.
 Salmon catches dropped as the fish migrated away having found low levels of zooplankton.

 Thousands of sea lion pups have starved in California which lead to forced beachings.

 Thousands of Cassin's auklets in Oregon have starved due to lack of food.

 Animals that favored warm southern waters were spotted as far north as Alaska, examples being the warm water thresher sharks (Alopias spp) and ocean sunfish (Mola mola).
 In the spring of 2016, acres of Velella velella were reported in the waters south of the Copper River Delta.

 The discovery of a skipjack tuna (Katsuwonus pelamis), primarily a fish of warm tropical waters, off Copper River, in Alaska, 200 mi north of the previous geographic limit, and a dead sooty storm-petrel (Oceanodroma tristrami), a species native to Northern Asia and Hawaii, along with a few brown boobies (Sula leucogaster) in the Farallon Islands of California, besides other such records, has led marine biologists to worry that the food web across the Pacific is in danger of disruption.

 Biologists from the University of Queensland observed the first-ever mass bleaching event for Hawaiian coral reefs in 2014, and attributed it to the blob.

+Kelp forest invertebrates benefited from the event as well as from the 1997-1998 El Niño event.